 Crops or crop marks are a set of marks that define a printed area.
-They tell the printer the boundaries/size of the printed area.
-If the printed area is a standalone piece (business card or flyer, etc.), the crop marks tell the printer where to trim the paper.
-As it has to be trimmed to its correct dimension, the crops marks indicate where the document will have to be cropped.
+They tell the printer the boundaries / size of the printed area.
+If the printed area is a stand alone piece (business card or flyer, etc.), then then crop marks tell the printer where to trim the paper.
+As it has to be trimmed to its correct dimensions, the crop marks indicate where the document will be cropped.
 They are the little lines that you can see around the edges of your artwork.

 Generally, the measurement for all crops is 3-5 mm in European countries and Japan.
-The measurement in inches should be 1/8” in the USA.
+For the USA, the measurement should be 1/8”.